 Our positive school climate minimises incidences of bullying.
 Any cases of bullying, including cyber bullying, that are brought to the school’s attention are fully investigated and appropriate disciplinary action taken.

-School diaries help students K-12 to organise themselves and are an informal way for teachers and parents to communicate.
+School diaries help students K to 12 to organise themselves and are an informal way for teachers and parents to communicate.